Organ donation (taking from a living person)

 Before giving your consent, you are informed of the following facts:

-• Risks incurred
+• Risks Incurred

 • Possible consequences of the sample (foreseeable physical or psychological consequences, possible repercussions on your personal, family and professional life)